markus-wa/demoinfocs-golang/README.md

 mkdir my-project
 cd my-project
 go mod init github.com/<YOUR_GITHUB_USER>/my-project
+# the module name (github.com/<YOUR_GITHUB_USER>/my-project) can always be changed later
-# you can also put example.com/my-project or anything else if you don't have GitHub or don't plan to publish your project
+# you can also put example.com/my-project or anything else if you don't plan to publish your project
 ```

 3. Create a `main.go` file with the example below